-The event will operate an Event Operations Centre which will include representatives from Security and the NSW Police together with event management to oversee and manage the event crowd logistics and response throughout the event operational period.
+The event will operate an Event Operations Centre, which will include representatives from Security and the NSW Police together with event management representative to oversee and manage the event, crowd logistics and response throughout the event operational period.

-Due to the presence of ATMs and potentially large sums of cash at the event, Fernhill Estate will also prepare a cash security plan.
+Fernhill Estate will also prepare a cash security plan.
 This is a confidential document that is disclosed only to the Police.